 - The Unfair Sex: A small example with Patti; she's happy to spend all her time with Guy but the minute Doug spends more time with another "girl" (actually Herman in a bad disguise) than her, she's very angry with him.
 That being said, she never implied she had feelings for Guy, but at the same time, Doug never implied he had feelings for "Hermananoniney" either.

-- Vanilla Edition: Not only does the DVD have horrible quality, frequent faded edits and shortened end credits (due to it being a television master), but it lacks any bonus features - excluding the "DOU Gumentary" behind-the-scenes featurette at the end of the tape.
+- Vanilla Edition: Not only does the DVD have horrible quality, frequent faded edits and shortened end credits (due to it being a television master), but it lacks any bonus features, which even the VHS release had.